sap-linuxlab/community.sap_install/roles/sap_ha_install_hana_hsr/README.md

 |    6.    | sap_ha_install_pacemaker | Initialization of the Pacemaker Cluster                      |
 |    7.    | sap_ha_set_hana          | Configuration of SAP HANA Resources for SAP Solutions        |

-The **sap_ha_install_hana_hsr** roles configures a HANA system replication relationship which is used by the pacemaker cluster to automate SAP HANA system replication.
-The SAP HANA installation needs to be installed on the nodes before.
+The **sap_ha_install_hana_hsr** roles configures a HANA system replication relationship which is used by the pacemaker cluster to automate SAP HANA System Replication (HSR).
+Prerequisite is the SAP HANA installation on the nodes.

 ## Tasks included